0x4447-office/0x4447_webpage_documentation/docs/rsyslog/1.3.0/README.md

 ## Deploy Manually

-Before launching an instance, you'll have to do some manual work to make everything work correctly.
-Please follow these steps in the order displayed here:
+Before launching our product, you'll have to do some manual work to make everything work correctly.
+Please follow these steps (the steps are generally described since Cloud experiance is expected):

 ::: warning
 Text starting with `PARAM_` needs to be replaced with real values.